Drainage can be categorised under three main headings; sewerage, highway drainage and land drainage.

 If you have a septic tank or small sewage treatment plant you must comply with the ‘general binding rules’ by ensuring your system is maintained properly and does not cause pollution.
 Extra protection is in place in areas designated as environmentally sensitive, where people may need to apply for a permit if they install a new system.

-You can read the general binding rules in full and find further information at www.gov.uk/small-sewage-rules
+You can read the general binding rules in full and find further information on the GOV.UK website

 This is the drainage that clears the rainwater from the roads and footpaths.
 The most common problems are blocked gullies and ditches which may result in water pooling on the surface.